jbnu-vilab/jbnu-vilab.github.io/_pages/about.md

 Latest News
 =====
+1. Mar.
+2024 -  <A href = "https://jbnu-vilab.github.io/projects/" >A new grant</A> awarded from Jeonbuk National University and Korea Food Research Institute.
-1. Jul.
+2. Jul.
 2023 - <b>Accepted</b>.
 "Multiscale Coarse-to-Fine Guided Screenshot Demoiréing," IEEE Signal Processing Letters.
-2. May.
+3. May.
 2023 - <b>Accepted</b>.
 "Dual-branch vision transformer for blind image quality assessment," Journal of Visual Communication and Image Representation.
-3. Aug.
+4. Aug.
 2022 - <A href = "https://jbnu-vilab.github.io/projects/" >A new grant</A> awarded from National Research Foundation (NRF) of Korea.